alien-head/kleuth/README.md

 kotlin + sleuth = kleuth 🕵️‍♂️ .
 A lightweight framework for generating Spring REST API routes dynamically.

+Visit the docs at [alien-head.github.io/kleuth](https://alien-head.github.io/kleuth/) or read on to learn more.
 ___

 ## How it works